 Why you shouldn’t fear your competition

-When I saw the latest series of the award-winning TV drama Broadchurch recently, I couldn’t help thinking back to when it was first screened (apologies to non-UK-based readers).
+When I noticed the repeat of the award-winning TV drama Broadchurch recently, I couldn’t help thinking back to when it was first screened (apologies to non-UK-based readers).

-It was on at the same time as another, very similar drama!
+It was on at exactly the same time as another, very similar drama!

 Both stories focused on the devastating impact of a child’s death on the community and you couldn’t help but wonder if the two competing TV channels were openly copying each other.

-To my surprise both had been produced by the same company but for competing channels— and the directors had even read each other’s scripts!
+To my surprise both had been produced by the same company but for competing channels— it was a transparent arrangement, and the directors had even read each other’s scripts!

 I think this delivers a most reassuring message to solopreneurs and small businesses — that it needn’t be scary to study our competitors (as they will be checking us out too).